 Okay, so it is up to you… If you still wish to root, then let’s proceed.

-- Download & Install New Kingroot apk from xda developer forms.
+- Download and install the New Kingroot apk from the official website.

-- Go to Play store and install Root Checker
+- Go to the Play Store and install Root Checker

-- Open NewKingroot and click on Root Button.
+- Open NewKingroot and click on the Root Button.

 - Open Root Checker and click on verify root.